All-Hands-AI/OpenHands/README.md

 ```

 > [!NOTE]
-> By default, this command pulls the `latest` tag, which represents the most recent release of Open Hands.
+> By default, this command pulls the `latest` tag, which represents the most recent release of OpenHands.
 You have other options as well:
-> - For a specific release version, use `ghcr.io/all-hands-ai/openhands:<Open Hands_version>` (replace <Open Hands_version> with the desired version number).
+> - For a specific release version, use `ghcr.io/all-hands-ai/openhands:<OpenHands_version>` (replace <OpenHands_version> with the desired version number).
 > - For the most up-to-date development version, use `ghcr.io/all-hands-ai/openhands:main`.
 This version may be **(unstable!)** and is recommended for testing or development purposes only.
 >
 > Choose the tag that best suits your needs based on stability requirements and desired features.

-You'll find Open Hands running at [http://localhost:3000](http://localhost:3000) with access to `./workspace`.
-To have Open Hands operate on your code, place it in `./workspace`.
+You'll find OpenHands running at [http://localhost:3000](http://localhost:3000) with access to `./workspace`.
+To have OpenHands operate on your code, place it in `./workspace`.
-Open Hands will only have access to this workspace folder.
+OpenHands will only have access to this workspace folder.
 The rest of your system will not be affected as it runs in a secured docker sandbox.

-Upon opening Open Hands, you must select the appropriate `Model` and enter the `API Key` within the settings that should pop up automatically.
+Upon opening OpenHands, you must select the appropriate `Model` and enter the `API Key` within the settings that should pop up automatically.
 These can be set at any time by selecting
 the `Settings` button (gear icon) in the UI.
 If the required `Model` does not exist in the list, you can manually enter it in the text box.

 For the development workflow, see [Development.md](https://github.com/All-Hands-AI/OpenHands/blob/main/Development.md).